 The governing equations are a set of ordinary differential equations (ODEs), which have the following structure.
-The Keller-Miksis equation describes the radial pulsation of the bubble and provides the evolution of the bubble radius R and bubble wall velocity $\dot{R}$ as a function of time.
-This equation accounts for the inertia of the liquid domain and is responsible for the proper modeling of the compression mechanism of the gas content.
+The Keller-Miksis equation describes the radial pulsation of the bubble and provides the evolution of the bubble radius R and bubble wall velocity \dot{R} as a function of time.
+One of the equations accounts for the inertia of the liquid domain and is responsible for the proper modeling of the compression mechanism of the gas content.